moonline/Photobook/README.md

 1. Install imagemagick
 2. Install node
 3. Download source
+4. ´cd v0.4.0
-4. run `npm install` to install the dependencies
+5. run `npm install` to install the dependencies
-5. run `build.sh` to compile the application
+6. run `build.sh` to compile the application
-6. run `npm start` to start the application
+7. run `npm start` to start the application
-7. open `http://localhost:8080/index.html` in your browser
+8. open `http://localhost:8080/index.html` in your browser

 Print with Firefox
 ------------------